kitfoxc/OBSHTMLPlayerPlugin/README.md

-#Native OBS Plugin to Display Spotify Now Playing Data
+# Native OBS Plugin to Display Spotify Now Playing Data

 <img width="1071" height="1806" alt="image" src="https://github.com/user-attachments/assets/845a1de9-46e6-461f-b65a-5fe6607a1770" />

 This plugin allows you to have a native "now playing" widget inside of OBS.
 No need for additional programs or web servers or browser sources or any of that stuff.
 This is all native inside of OBS.

+# How to use

+Download the latest release from the releases page.
+Unzip, and put all 4 files in your OBS plugins directory.
+Add the new source inside, it is called SpotifyNowPlaying.
+Configure using the built in options.

+# Known limitations

 Only works on windows.
 Only works for spotify.
+Might add youtube music later, but other services are unlikely since im not going to pay for them and I only have spotify and youtube.

+#Compilation from source notes:

 Requires the following libraries to compile properly: